JTronLabs/blog/_posts/2016-02-17-RPi-WebCam.markdown

 Lastly, you can try restarting the SSH server.
 Like a web-server, an SSH server can occasionally become messed up and need a restart.
 It's happened to me before with dynamic IPs.
 Do so with

 {% highlight bash %}
+#last-ditch effort: restart ssh server to get it working
 sudo service ssh restart #double check that SSH server is good to go
 {% endhighlight %}